hiandersson/dream-rl-agents/Documentation/PPO.md

 ![Gradient](/Documentation/REINFORCE_Gradients.png)

-- m is the number of trajectories
+- M is the number of trajectories.
+We average out the gradients by using a scaling factor of 1/M.